BrunoPoiano/helperr/README.md

 # Qbit-relocater

-Qbit-relocater is a script that connects with sonarr, radarr and qBittorrent and redirects torrents to the right folder.
+Qbit-Relocater is a script that seamlessly integrates with Sonarr, Radarr, and qBittorrent to relocate torrents to the correct folders.

-It moves the files without qbittorent losing link and without the necessity of doing hardlinks or radarr/sonarr moving/copying files
+It ensures that files and folders are renamed and moved without breaking qBittorrent's links, eliminating the need for hardlinks or relying on Sonarr/Radarr to move or copy files.
+This allows for a cleaner, more efficient media management workflow.

 ## Before Deployment